Civita di Bagnoregio: Architecture

-The city is also much admired for its architecture spanning several hundred years.
-Civita di Bagnoregio owes much of its unaltered condition to its relative isolation; the town was able to withstand most intrusions of modernity as well as the destruction brought by two world wars.
-The population today is 11 people, but due to a healthy amount of bed-and-breakfasts the village gets busy in the summer months.
+Civita di Bagnoregio is widely admired for its architecture, which spans several centuries.
+Much of its remarkably preserved state is due to its relative isolation; the town escaped most of the intrusions of modernity as well as the destruction brought by the two World Wars.

+As of 2021, the permanent population of Civita was estimated at around 11 residents.
+However, the town becomes more lively during the summer months due to the presence of bed-and-breakfast accommodations catering to tourists.

-The town was placed on the World Monuments Fund's 2006 Watch List of the 100 Most Endangered Sites, because of threats it faces from erosion and unregulated tourism.
+In 2006, Civita was placed on the World Monuments Fund's Watch List of the 100 Most Endangered Sites, due to ongoing threats from erosion and unregulated tourism.

 Monuments and places of interest

-Inside the village there are several medieval houses; the church of San Donato, which overlooks the main square and inside which the holy wooden crucifix is kept; Alemanni Palace, home of the Geological and Landslides Museum; the Bishop’s Palace, a mill of the 16th century; the remains of the house where St. Bonaventure was born and the door of Santa Maria, with two lions holding a human head between their paws, in memory of a popular revolt of the inhabitants of Civita against the Orvieto family of Monaldeschi.
+Inside the village there are several medieval houses; the church of San Donato, which overlooks the main square and inside which the holy wooden crucifix is kept; Alemanni Palace, home of the Geological and Landslides Museum; the Bishop's Palace, a mill of the 16th century; the remains of the house where St. Bonaventure was born and the door of Santa Maria, with two lions holding a human head between their paws, in memory of a popular revolt of the inhabitants of Civita against the Orvieto family of Monaldeschi.

 In 2005 there was a proposal for the gullies of Civita to become a site of community interest.

 Economy and tourism

-The old village is part of the association I Borghi più belli d'Italia.
-Thanks to its evocative geographical position and its medieval buildings, the town attracts many tourists, and several times it has been used as a movie set.
+Thanks to its evocative geographical position and well-preserved medieval architecture, the town attracts many tourists and has frequently served as a location for film productions.

+It is officially included in the list of I Borghi più belli d'Italia ("The Most Beautiful Villages of Italy") and is noted for its preserved historic fabric and panoramic setting.

-In January 2021, the mayor of Bagnoregio submitted a proposal to UNESCO to designate Civita a World Heritage Site.
+In January 2021, the mayor of Bagnoregio submitted a proposal to UNESCO to designate Civita as a World Heritage Site, citing its cultural significance, architectural integrity, and ongoing conservation efforts.

 Culture

 The Holy Crucifix of Civita

-On Good Friday, the Holy Crucifix is laid on a coffin in the church of San Donato to be transported in the secular "Processione del Venerdì Santo di Bagnoregio" ("Good Friday Procession of Bagnoregio").
+On Good Friday, the Holy Crucifix is laid on a coffin in the church of San Donato to be transported in the centuries-old "Processione del Venerdì Santo di Bagnoregio" ("Good Friday Procession of Bagnoregio").
 The legend narrates that during a plague epidemic, which in 1449 hit the whole territory around Bagnoregio, the cross talked to a pious woman, who went every day before the venerated image asking with her prayers for the end of that agony.
 One day, while the woman was praying to Christ, she heard a voice that reassured her, saying that the Lord had fulfilled her prayers and that the pestilence would end.
 And indeed, after a few days, the plague was over, at the same time as the death of the pious woman.